Protecting Children during COVID-19 and other Infectious Disease Outbreaks

 What topics will you cover?

-What actions you can take to adapt ongoing child protection prevention and response programming to the context of COVID-19 pandemic in line with CRC and CPMS principles and standards
+Summarize ways to adapt child protection prevention and response programming in line with CPMS principles and standards

 When would you like to start?